benediktschmitt/py-ts3/README.md

 This project is in an early state, so you'll probably find a bug.
 Please report it.

-If you found a grammar or spelling error, please report them too.
+If you found a grammar or spelling error, please report it too.

 ## Versioning
 For the version numbers, take a look at http://semver.org/.